google-marketing-solutions/product-return-predictor/README.md

   orchestrates the following:

   - Identify Input Data for Prediction: The method first determines the BigQuery table containing the preprocessed, ML-ready data for which you want to generate predictions.

       - If `use_ga4_data_for_feature_engineering` is True, it fetches data from the tables prepared by the data_processing_feature_engineering method (e.g., `PREDICTION_ml_ready_data_for_first_time_purchase` or `PREDICTION_ml_ready_data_for_existing_customers`).
 The choice depends on the first_time_purchase flag you provide.
       - If `use_ga4_data_for_feature_engineering` is False, it uses the ml_prediction_table_name you've specified, which should contain your own preprocessed data.
       - It also identifies the name of the training table (preprocessed_training_table_name) to correctly reference the trained models in BigQuery, as BigQuery ML models are often associated with their training data.

-  - Model Selection and Prediction Execution (`model.bigquery_ml_model_prediction`) based on the `is_two_step_model` parameter:
+  - Model Selection and Prediction Execution ( `model.bigquery_ml_model_prediction`) based on the `is_two_step_model`
+    parameter:
       - **Single-Step Model**: If `is_two_step_model` is False, it identifies the relevant pre-trained regression model (based on regression_model_type) in BigQuery.
       - **Two-Step Model**: If `is_two_step_model` is True, it identifies both the pre-trained binary classification model (based on binary_classifier_model_type) and the regression model.
       - It then constructs and executes BigQuery ML `ML.PREDICT` queries.
 These queries apply the chosen trained model(s) directly within BigQuery to your new prediction data.
       - For a two-step model, the classification model first predicts the likelihood of a refund (refund_flag).
 If the predicted probability exceeds the `probability_threshold_for_prediction`, the regression model then predicts the refund_value or refund_proportion.

-  - **Prediction Output**: The results of these BigQuery ML prediction queries are written to a new BigQuery table within your specified dataset_id.
+  The results of these BigQuery ML prediction queries are written to a new BigQuery table within your specified dataset_id.
 The name of this table will be derived from the preprocessed_table_name and the target variables (e.g., `prediction_ml_data_your_table_name_with_target_variable_refund_value`).

   - **Logging**: The process logs important information, such as the BigQuery job ID for the prediction query and the name of the destination table where your predictions are stored.
 This is helpful for monitoring and debugging.
   - **The primary outcome of this step** is a BigQuery table filled with your model's predictions for the input data, ready for downstream consumption, analysis, or integration into other systems.

-- When calling `prediction_pipeline_prediction_generation`, you'll provide the following:
+- When calling `prediction_pipeline_prediction_generation`, you'll provide the
+following:

     - `is_two_step_model`: A boolean value indicating whether the model used for prediction is a two-step model (classification followed by regression)